 - (1) For a public company, or an entity that the public company controls, to give a financial benefit to a related party of the public company: - (a) the public company or entity must: - (i) obtain the approval of the public company's members in the way set out in sections 217 to 227; and - (ii) give the benefit within 15 months after the approval; or - (b) the giving of the benefit must fall within an exception set out in sections 210 to 216. - Note 1: Section 228 defines related party, section 9 defines entity, section 50AA defines control and section 229 affects the meaning of giving a financial benefit. - Note 2: For the criminal liability of a person dishonestly involved in a contravention of this subsection, see subsection 209(3).
-Section 79 defines involved. - (2) If: - (a) the giving of the benefit is required by a contract; and - (b) the making of the contract was approved in accordance with subparagraph (1)(a)(i) as a financial benefit given to the related party; and - (c) the contract was made: - (i) within 15 months after that approval; or - (ii) before that approval, if the contract was conditional on the approval being obtained;
+Section 79 defines involved. - Note 3: This section applies to a CCIV in a modified form: see section 1227A. - (2) If: - (a) the giving of the benefit is required by a contract; and - (b) the making of the contract was approved in accordance with subparagraph (1)(a)(i) as a financial benefit given to the related party; and - (c) the contract was made: - (i) within 15 months after that approval; or - (ii) before that approval, if the contract was conditional on the approval being obtained;